entzmingerc/pit-orchisstra/README.md

 Snakes preserve their direction and behavior upon death.

 ### 1 None!
-Snake moves forward, turn with ENC3!
+Snake moves forward, turn left or right with ENC3.
-Useful for actually playing the game Snake with!
+Useful for actually playing the game Snake.
-Useful for predictable, repeating patterns.
+Useful for predictable, repeating patterns of snake movement.
+Useful for drum machine style sequencing with each snake as a different percussion instrument and the foods as triggers.

 ### 2 Whimsical
 Snake turns randomly!